ireaneus/CDI/docs/ChurchHistory/CHS6Assignment.md

 - J.S.
 Whale: *“A deep instinct has always told the Church that our safest eloquence concerning the mystery of Christ is in our praise.
 A living Church is a worshiping, singing Church; not a school of people holding all the correct doctrines.”*

-3. Is it “Either/Or?”
-Or “Both/And?”

-- Why does it have to be one or the other?
-Why can’t we sing and worship AND hold to true doctrine at the same time?
+## Question 3

+**Question 3 — Is it “Either/Or” or “Both/And”?**

+> The history of the creeds shows that the Church never viewed worship and doctrine as an either/or choice, but as a necessary both/and.
+True worship flows from a right understanding of who Christ is, and sound doctrine naturally leads believers to praise, not pride.
+As J. S. Whale observed, the Church’s safest language about Christ is often found in worship, yet this worship must be anchored in truth or it easily drifts into sentimentality or error.
+The Christological heresies forced the Church to clarify doctrine not to suppress worship, but to protect it—because a Christ who is less than fully God cannot save, and a Christ who is less than fully human cannot redeem humanity (**John 1:14; Colossians 2:9**).
+The creeds preserved this balance by setting boundaries rather than explaining away the mystery, allowing believers to sing, confess, and adore the true Christ while remaining faithful to apostolic teaching (**1 Corinthians 11:19; Deuteronomy 29:29**).
+Therefore, Christian faith is strongest when worship and doctrine remain united, as loving God with heart and mind together guards the Church from error and deepens devotion to Christ.

-4. Discuss the major heresies about Christ – page 123 in textbook & Chart 26.
+**4. Discuss the major heresies about Christ – page 123 in textbook & Chart 26.**

 Major heresies about Christ forced the churches to clarify: *“Who is Jesus Christ?”* (**1 Corinthians 11:19**) They also forced the churches to establish the boundaries of truth!